laserpants/trombone/docs/route-format.rst

 Parameter hints
 ---------------

-With joins, and more complex queries, the server can occasionally have difficulty figuring out the attribute names to return, from looking at the template alone.
+With joins, and more complex queries, the server can occasionally have a difficult time figuring out the attribute names to return, from looking at the template alone.
 In such cases, and in situations where more control is needed, it is therefore possible (and necessary) to specify the list of property names.
 This list should appear immediately before the query template, enclosed in parentheses.

 ::